 Majorca (also “Mallorca”) is a popular island destination off the eastern coast of Spain.
-One of the Balearic Islands, it’s often called the jewel of the Mediterranean for its azure seas, white sand beaches, and charming towns.
+One of the Balearic Islands, it’s often called the jewel of the Mediterranean for its azure seas, white-sand beaches, and charming towns.
 Majorca is the largest Balearic island, and its largest town of Palma de Mallorca is the archipelago’s capital.

-Later inhabitants, during the Phoenician and Roman era, established towns and colonies on Majorca.
+Later inhabitants, during the Phoenician and Roman eras, established towns and colonies on Majorca.
 Arab Moorish invaders from North Africa conquered the island in the early 10th century.
 Until the mid-13th century, when the Spanish re-conquered the Balearic Islands, Majorca was under Moorish rule.

 You might be interested in this one week Mallorca itinerary.